vmware/Holodeck/docs/index.md

         Once the profiles have been created, navigate to the overlay segment you wish to use and edit the segment and update the segment profiles association.
     </li>
     <li>
-        If a vCenter is used as the target for deploying nested VCF lab, then VLANs 0, 10 through 25 and 40 through 58 need to be allowed on the physical switches to allow inter-host communication within the vSphere cluster where the nested VCF deployment will occur.
+        If a vCenter is used as the target for deploying nested VCF lab, then VLANs 0, 10 through 25 and 40 through 58 (or VLAN 0 and custom VLAN range as specified by the user) need to be allowed on the physical switches to allow inter-host communication within the vSphere cluster where the nested VCF deployment will occur.
     </li>
 </ol>